 For example, if it’s a college job, knowing that it’s a small dept. of mainly music ed. majors is not enough.
 There’s a huge difference, for instance, between a dept. within a research 1 university and one in a liberal arts college with a religious legacy.

-Doing your research means not only reading the music dept. pages but the university’s mission statement and the welcome from the President or Dean to learn about the student population and what the school is most proud of.
+Doing your research means not only reading the music dept. pages.
+Read the university’s mission statement and the welcome from the President or Dean to learn about the student population and what the school is most proud of.

-Perhaps you’re excited to teach in a thriving urban commuter college environment where classrooms typically include non-traditional and international students with a wide range of work and life experience.
+Perhaps you’re excited to teach in a thriving urban commuter college environment.
+To work with non-traditional and international students with a wide range of life experience.
 Maybe you find sparking conversations among a diverse student body inspiring.

 Whatever your answer, it should demonstrate your clear knowledge and genuine interest in meeting that specific employer’s needs.